petrihanninen/blog/src/pages/blog/testing-on-mobile.md

 ---
-templateKey: ’blog-post’
+templateKey: 'blog-post'
-title: ’Testing on Mobile’
+title: 'Testing on Mobile'
 date: 2020-06-18T21:51:27.000Z
 description: >
   Wouldn’t it be neat to be able to do web dev on mobile?
 Yes.